Here’s What Fortune 500 Companies Are Looking for in College Grads

 In an op-ed for the Forbes Leadership Forum, Louise Pentland explains the importance of the mentors who helped her move from an entry-level position at PayPal to become the company’s Senior Vice President.
 “You won’t always know who your sponsors are, but they are people who will advocate for you in the workplace when you need to be more visible,” she says.
 By earning an entry-level position at a Fortune 500 company, your child can gain access to those sponsors — their managers and executives — that can help them get to the next level of their career.

-For more information on Drexel University’s co-op program and curriculum, visit drexel.edu/AmbitionCantWait.This post is a sponsored collaboration between Drexel University and Philadelphia magazine's advertising department.
+For more information on Drexel University’s co-op program and curriculum, visit drexel.edu/AmbitionCantWait.This is a paid partnership between Drexel University and Philadelphia Magazine's City/Studio